marcolaux/razer-stealth-late-2017-kblrefresh-linux/README.md

 not fixed:
 - lid closed, machine wakes up for some reason (like wake on lan or a problematic USB-C to Displayport adapter) and won't go to sleep again
-- HDMI:
+- touchpad jitter / jumpy cursor in the center of the touchpad (with Linux 4.15 RC6 it's a little reduced)
-  - flickering and outages for a few seconds here and there
+- HDMI flickering and outages for a few seconds here and there
-  - No 4k@60Hz via HDMI port (DisplayPort over USB-C works fine)
+- HDMI no 4k@60Hz via HDMI port (specs tell us HDMI2 is supported, DisplayPort over USB-C works fine)
   Workaround: find an USB-C-adapter with (Mini)Displayport that supports 4k@60Hz and passthrough charging (there are one or two)

 When I find more issues I'll document them here.